funkydan2/alpha-church/SETUP.md

 ## Configuration

 In the next step navigate to the `exampleSite` folder at `themes/alpha-church/exampleSite/` and copy `config.toml` from the exampleSite folder into the root folder of your Hugo site.
+Then delete the line which says `themesDir = "../.."`.

 (Please refer to https://gohugo.io/overview/quickstart/ for installing a Hugo theme.)

 ## The `config` file